 Mercedes-Benz brake hoses do not fail frequently, but they tend to become too stiff, dry rotted, cracked, or weep fluid.
 On older Mercedes-Benz, the fittings may start to rust and leak.

 In a few cases, we have seen Mercedes brake hoses may also swell internally, decreasing the line's inner diameter and thus reducing the brake fluid flow.
 In turn, this can cause the brake pads to grab the rotor because the piston in the brake caliper can't open quick enough.

 This can cause your brake pads to wear a lot sooner.
 If you are experiencing any of these symptoms, you may want to replace your Mercedes brake line for your safety.

 You will get quoted anywhere from $200 to $450 to change one brake hose at the dealer.
 Changing the brake hose yourself is possible and not as hard as you think.

 A new Mercedes-Benz brake hose can be purchased online for any model, and they typically run in the $25-$50 price range.

 - Avoid losing all of the brake fluid from the brake fluid reservoir as this may introduce air into the other brake lines and require that you bleed all the lines.

 - High temperatures can cause your Mercedes Benz brake lines to fail prematurely.

 - If your brake lines haven't been changed in over 10 years, we would recommend that you change them even if they don't show any wear signs.

-- Brake hoses can deteriorate in the inside and you will not be able to visually inspect.
-If that is the case the brake pads may grab, rotors get too hot.
-This may be the case if you changing brake pads more frequently than you should.
+- Brake hoses can deteriorate on the inside, and you will not be able to inspect them visually.
+If that is the case, the brake pads may grab, rotors get too hot.
+This may be the case if you are changing brake pads more frequently than you should.